Introduction to Navigation (1 day)

 Start 09:00 Grindleford

-We start with a short chat to introduce the course and ourselves and also work out individuals knowledge before heading out.
+We start with a short chat to introduce the course and ourselves and also work out individuals knowledge before looking at some fundamental skills before heading out.
 During the day we will cover:

 - The basics of navigation